majeranowski/tech241_linux/README.md

 127.0.0.1 - IP adress of the local host

-`sudo systemctl status mongod` - checking if mongodb is running
+* `sudo systemctl status mongod` - checking if mongodb is running

+* `sudo nano /etc/mongod.conf` - after running the script it is a good practise to check manually the config file and see if the bindip was changed.

-### connecting app and db
+## Connecting app and db:

 Requirements to run Sparta app
 * Linux VM - Ubuntu 18.04 LTS
 * web server - nginx
 * right version node js - version 12.x works fine (dependency)
 * get app folder
-* (if we want postpage to work) set DB_HOST env variable
+* <mark>(if we want postpage to work) set DB_HOST env variable
 * in app folder, run 2 commands:
   - npm install
   - node app.js or npm start

-ON THE APP VM:
+### ON THE APP VM:

+Right before `npm install` step we have to create an enironmental variable that gives us the 'location' of the database we want to get data from.

+* Command to create env variable:

 `export DB_HOST=mongodb://<IP-ADDRESS>:27017/posts`